 After searing the meat, remove the meat and add more oil.
 Saute the shallots, leeks, and ginger.

-In a medium bowl, whisk together beef broth, soy sauce, cinnamon, cloves, and coconut sugar.
+In a medium bowl, whisk together beef broth, soy sauce, cinnamon, cloves, garlic powder, and coconut sugar.
 Set aside.

 Next, add in the beef broth mixture.
 Using a wooden spoon, scrape the brown bits off the bottom to deglaze the pan.
 Bring to a boil, then turn off heat.
 Nestle the beef in the sauce—the liquid should come up halfway on the meat—cover, and place in oven with lid on.